Pour a glass of wine, spread this creamy pâté on some French bread , turn on some music and you’ll feel like you’re in Paris.

 - Rinse all salt off livers and pat them dry.
 Cut off any pieces of the livers that were charred in the kashering process.

 - Melt 4 tablespoons non-dairy margarine in skillet and sauté onions until they are very soft.
-Add livers and sauté over relatively high heat so that the livers absorb some of the onion flavor and cook a bit more but still remain pink on the inside.
+Add livers, allspice and pepper.
+Sauté over relatively high heat so that the livers absorb some of the onion and spice flavor and cook a bit more but still remain pink on the inside.

-- Pour livers, onions and all juices from skillet into food processor.
-Add remaining margarine, cognac and spices.
+- Spoon everything from skillet (including juices) into food processor.
 Process until mixture is creamy and smooth.
 Allow pâté to cool off a bit before tasting- then adjust spices.
 Add a little salt if you need to.
 I find the cognac so flavorful that no extra salt is needed.

 - Pour pâté into a serving crock or bowl and chill for three hours.
 Serve with French bread and crackers.
 Bowls of gherkins and olives are a nice addition to this very elegant hors d’oeuvre.